Francesco16p/SMA/CushingLogistic.md

 # For importance sampling we use a 3-dimensional independent Gaussian random
 # variable with mean the MAP and covariance matrix equal to the diagonal component
-# of the inverse observed information infalted by 3
+# of the inverse observed Fisher information inflated by 3

 set.seed(1)
 simulated_ex <- rmvnorm(10^4, mean = la$m, sigma = 3*diag(diag(la$V)))